-Today, we’ll be talking about four simple things you need to remember for a sparkling and enchanting winter garden.
+Today, we’ll be talking about four simple things you need to remember for a sparkling and enchanting winter garden and how to make a winter garden successful.
 Let’s get started!

 Preparing for the winter garden of your dreams starts with a little bit of pre-planning.
 Start planning early.
 If you live in the northern hemisphere, start your preparations in mid-July.

 Apart from timing, you also need to do some prep work in your garden.
-This includes re-working the soil before planting your new plants, adding your compost pile to replenish the soil’s nutrients, and having moist soil while making sure that your garden patch has good drainage.
+This includes re-working the soil before planting your new plants and hardy winter crops, adding your compost pile to replenish the soil’s nutrients, and having moist soil while ensuring that your garden patch and the garden bed have good drainage.

 Choose the Right Plants

-Meanwhile, you can plant cold weather or winter flowers.
-Many great plant varieties such as larkspur, nasturtium, snapdragon, pansy, primrose, sweet pea, hyacinth, and amaryllis add a pop of color to your winter garden or during the cold season.
+Meanwhile, you can plant cold weather or winter flowers for these cooler months.
+Many great plant varieties add a pop of color to your winter garden or during the cold season.
+Such as:

-As for winter edibles and cold weather crops, leafy greens and asian greens like arugula, bok choy, Swiss chard, mustard greens, giant red mustard, and curly-leafed kale are an excellent option for hardy vegetables.
-You can also plant other winter vegetables like root crops like beets, carrots, radishes, leeks, and chives that you can harvest throughout the season.
+These are excellent options for hardy vegetables.
+You can also plant other winter vegetables like root crops that you can harvest throughout the season. like:

 Prepare a Layout and Protect Winter Plants

-Before planting anything, it’s important to make sure that you have enough space in your garden to accommodate all the specific plants you’ll be growing.
+Before planting anything, it’s essential to ensure that you have enough space in your garden for your winter garden layout and to accommodate all the specific plants you’ll be growing.
 Prepare a layout to allocate enough space for your crops in your winter garden plan.

 The placement of your garden is also important.
 Planting near a windbreak such as a wall can protect your plants from the harsh cold winds that come with the cold season.